asweigart/pyautogui/docs/screenshot.rst

 There are several "locate" functions.
 They all start looking at the top-left corner of the screen (or image) and look to the left and then down.
 The arguments can either be a

-- `locateOnScreen(image)` - Returns (left, top, width, height) coordinate of first found instance of the `image` on the screen.
+- `locateOnScreen(image, grayscale=False)` - Returns (left, top, width, height) coordinate of first found instance of the `image` on the screen.
 Returns None if not found on the screen.

-- `locateCenterOnScreen(image)` - Returns (x, y) coordinates of the center of the first found instance of the `image` on the screen.
+- `locateCenterOnScreen(image, grayscale=False)` - Returns (x, y) coordinates of the center of the first found instance of the `image` on the screen.
 Returns None if not found on the screen.

-- `locateAllOnScreen(image)` - Returns a generator that yields (left, top, width, height) tuples for where the image is found on the screen.
+- `locateAllOnScreen(image, grayscale=False)` - Returns a generator that yields (left, top, width, height) tuples for where the image is found on the screen.

-- `locate(needleImage, haystackImage)` - Returns (left, top, width, height) coordinate of first found instance of `needleImage` in `haystackImage`.
+- `locate(needleImage, haystackImage, grayscale=False)` - Returns (left, top, width, height) coordinate of first found instance of `needleImage` in `haystackImage`.
 Returns None if not found on the screen.

-- `locateAll(needleImage, haystackImage)` - Returns a generator that yields (left, top, width, height) tuples for where `needleImage` is found in `haystackImage`.
+- `locateAll(needleImage, haystackImage, grayscale=False)` - Returns a generator that yields (left, top, width, height) tuples for where `needleImage` is found in `haystackImage`.

 The "locate all" functions can be used in for loops or passed to `list()`: